-Parasitism relies on the ability of an organism to exploit its host.
-Trypanosoma brucei is a unicellular parasite responsible for a fatal disease in humans (sleeping sickness), and for a chronic disease in cattle (nagana) in Sub-Saharan Africa.
-We are interested in understanding the cellular and molecular mechanisms employed by T. brucei to be an effective parasite.
-Our group has three main interests:
+Parasitism is the ability of an organism to exploit its host.
+The African trypanosome is a single-celled parasite responsible for a fatal disease in humans (sleeping sickness) and a chronic disease in cattle (Nagana).
+Our group is interested in understanding the disease mechanisms caused by two species of African trypanosomes (Trypanosoma brucei and Trypanosoma congolense), characterizing both parasite and host factors.
+Our group has two main interests:

-TISSUE TROPISM - We recently demonstrated that the adipose tissue is a major parasite reservoir during a mouse infection and that parasites functionally adapt to the tissue (1).
-These unexpected observations raised many questions: how do parasites move between tissues?
+TISSUE TROPISM - We have recently discovered that adipose tissue is an important reservoir of parasites in mouse infection and that the parasites adapt functionally to the tissue (1, 2).
+These unexpected observations raised important questions.
+How do parasites move between tissues?
 What is the selective advantage to accumulate in this tissue?
 Are parasites equally susceptible to drug treatment?
-How do parasites enter/exit the tissues?
-What is the extravascular contribution to the dynamics of parasite transmission?
+Is adipose tissue an immunologically inactive organ (3)?
+How do parasites enter or leave tissues (2)?
+What is the heterogeneity of the parasite population in each tissue?

 Sara Silva Pereira

 - Biology of extra-vascular parasites

 2019/2023 Cell2Cell: What makes a successful pathogen?
 Understanding the impact of cell-to-cell heterogeneity in chromatin structure on infection and adaptation.
 Coordinator Luísa Figueiredo.
 Funding Agency: European Commission.

 2019/2021 TRYPTISSUE: Characterising Trypanosoma tissue tropism: new perspectives for variant surface glycoproteins.
 Coordinator: Luísa Figueiredo.
 Funding Agency: European Commission.